 The whole concept of Rola Wala is this mysterious traveling person, the man or woman who rolls.
 It’s this idea of this mysterious person.
 Essentially people like me.
-We attract people who are the same.
-They are usually quite well-travelled and open-minded.
-They are cool and they want to grow.
+We attract well-travelled and open-minded people.

 At the end of the day, what is the core of running a restaurant?
 It’s having a great fucking menu that everyone wants to go and eat.
-And then when they are there, they get served really well.
+And then when they are there, we serve them really well.
 And they walk away and say ‘fuck, that was a really good price and I want to come back’.

 Warning: include(homepage/stay-in-touch.php): failed to open stream: No such file or directory in /home/customer/www/thespacestation.co.uk/public_html/wp-content/themes/space-station/templates/content-single.php on line 11